Chimney Sweep Services in Edgewater, CO: Your Trusted Local Experts

 How Much Does Chimney Cleaning Cost in Edgewater, CO?

-Chimney cleaning costs vary depending on the chimney’s condition and the services required.
-Here’s a general range: – Basic Chimney Sweep: $150 – $300 – Gas Fireplace Cleaning: $100 – $250 – Chimney Inspections: Free estimates are available for Edgewater residents.
+Chimney cleaning costs depend on the condition of your chimney and what the job needs.
+Here's a general range: a Basic Chimney Sweep runs $150 to $300, Gas Fireplace Cleaning runs $100 to $250, and Chimney Inspections come with free estimates for Edgewater residents.

 What's the Purpose of a Chimney Cap?

-A chimney cap serves multiple functions: It keeps rain, snow, and debris out of the chimney; it prevents animals like birds, squirrels, and raccoons from nesting inside; it reduces downdrafts caused by wind; and it protects the chimney liner and masonry from water damage.
+A chimney cap earns its keep in a few ways.
+It keeps rain, snow, and debris out of the flue, it stops birds, squirrels, and raccoons from nesting inside, it cuts down on wind-driven downdrafts, and it shields the liner and masonry from water damage.
+We install high-quality caps built to handle Colorado weather.

 How Do I Know If My Chimney Flue Is Damaged?